chingu-voyages/Handbook/docs/guides/soloproject/soloproject.md

 </ul>

-<p>Your Solo Project <strong><em>must implement</em></strong> a front-end application which accesses a back-end server that implements an API of your own design, optionally using a database such as a NoSQL DBMS like MongoDB or a SQL DBMS like PostgreSQL.</p>
+<p>Your Solo Project <strong><em>must implement</em></strong> a front-end application that accesses a back-end server that implements an API of your own design, optionally using a database such as a NoSQL DBMS like MongoDB or a SQL DBMS like PostgreSQL.</p>

 <p>Your backend must include CRUD (if using a database) or POST/READ/UPDATE/DELETE (for APIs).</p>
 </tr>